Yellowstone National Park, Wyoming, USA with a beautiful cold winter sunset.

 Choosing your route for this wonderful trip to Yellowstone National Park really just comes down to what sort of vibe you're looking for.
 We promise that whichever way you choose, you'll find tons of unique and awesome attractions along the way to pique your interest and keep you wowed.

-Between the red rocks of Utah, the deserts of New Mexico and the plains of Idaho, you'll get still some diversity between terrains; what's more, you'll be stopping in several larger cities, including Albuquerque, bustling Dallas and serene Salt Lake City.
+Between the red rocks of Utah, the deserts of New Mexico, and the plains of Idaho, you'll still get some diversity between terrains; what's more, you'll be stopping in several larger cities, including Albuquerque, bustling Dallas, and serene Salt Lake City.

 Hop on the Colorado Route if you're looking for a more leisurely journey that includes a good deal of green forests along the way.
 You'll pass through Medicine Bow National Forest, a popular protected green space offering beautiful views and ample opportunity for hiking and other outdoor sports.